aammd/MS_computational_ecology_opinion/compecol.md

 strategies, and by encouraging researchers to re-use existing data when they exist.

-## Training and advising computational ecologists
+## Training ecologists in the changing landscape

-The fact that data re-use is not instantaneous conveniently reveals another piece of information about computational ecology: it relies on different skills, and different tools than those typically used by field ecologists.
+The fact that data re-use is not instantaneously convenient reveals another piece of information about computational ecology: it relies on different skills, and different tools than those typically used by field ecologists.
 One of the most fruitful avenue for collaboration lies in recognizing the strengths of